Nissl/reddit_clone/notes/wk3_quiz.md

 10. What is an ERD diagram, and why do we need it?
 <br/><br/>
+(Sol'n: ERD stands for Entity-Related Diagram.)
 It's a basic low-level diagram that shows the structure of the website at the model layer.
 It's a good foundation to use for building a site; it often helps expose any logic errors and it's a good thing to show to others for feedback, as we haven't sunk time into building the UI yet so it's easier to provide honest opinons.